wassupdoc/iospromocodetracker/README.md

 5. Replace `"https://freeradicalsoft.com"` with your redirect URL

 ### 3. Initial Setup (Developer Only)
-1. Open the Apps Script editor
+1. Open the Apps Script editor - found in the extensions menu as "App Script"
 2. Run the `setupScript()` function once
 3. Run the `createTrigger()` function once
 4. Authorize the script when prompted